How mcltspice drives LTspice

-LTspice is a Windows application.
-There is no official Linux build. mcltspice solves this by running LTspice through Wine in headless batch mode --- no GUI, no display server, no X11 forwarding required.
-This page explains the key pieces of the stack and how they fit together.
+LTspice ships as a Windows application, and there is no official Linux build — so on Linux mcltspice runs it through Wine in headless batch mode, with no GUI, no display server, and no X11 forwarding required.
+On macOS there is a native universal build, so mcltspice drives that binary directly with no Wine layer at all.
+This page explains the key pieces of both stacks and how they fit together.

 Wine and batch mode